Chreece/FaceRec_BTHome/README.md

 # FaceRec (BETA) - A simple, local and secure face recognition project.

+# DISCLAIMER
+The module can be easily manipulated to erase and add faces with physical buttons.
+Please make sure you don't expose them.
+DON'T USE THIS PROJECT TO CONTROL SECURITY MEASURES AS LOCKS etc.

 It utilizes the [TX510](https://www.hlktech.net/index.php?id=1077&cateid=761) kit module that contains a 3d Camera, a display and a flash.
 Build on an Firebeetle ESP32 because of battery support but since this project isn't yet battery friendly, it could be build with any ESP32.
 For power saving it uses the ultra cheap ($1.5) and power saving (70uA) 5G mmwave sensor [HLK-LD012-5G](https://hlktech.net/index.php?id=451).